Graham Reid | | 2 min read

-In his candid autobiography, Rod Stewart humorously dismisses or is highly critical of some of his albums.
+In his candid autobiography, Rod Stewart -- whom I unashamedly like and admire for his original songs, covers and sense of humour -- dismisses, or is highly critical, of some of his albums.

 In 2000 after a skirmish with cancer, he returned with the album Human, which included Charlie Parker Loves Me and this song with Helicopter Girl.